 It opens May 19, with a reception from 4:30 to 6:30 p.m.
 It is free and open to the public.

 The featured artists are Maymunah Ahmed, Shriya Balaji, Natalie Berg-Pappert, Talia Coker, Rayna Katzman, Athanasia Kytoudi, Saliha Nazir, Sherlandy Pardieu, Leah Piscitelli and Emily Zucco.

 In a collective email, they said their exhibition “showcases the people and places that inspire us, and encourages viewers to explore and reflect on what they experience.
 During our time at Union, not only did we hone our artistic skills, but we built strong connections with faculty, mentors and peers.”

 Because part of their college years coincided with the pandemic, the students formed an art community both on and off campus.

 “Whether we were miles apart sharing each other’s work over Zoom, or in the same studio bouncing ideas off of each other, we have pushed one another to grow artistically.
 We are grateful for the invaluable lessons and guidance we have received over the years and are excited to share the culmination of our endeavors,” they said.

-Many have paired their visual arts with other majors and minors, from Asian Studies to mathematics, and some have created artworks that draw upon their multiple fields of study.
+Many have paired their visual arts with other majors and minors, with some creating works that draw upon their multiple fields of study.

-The senior exhibit is funded by the Visual Arts Department and Student Research Grants and runs through June 12.
-The gallery is open Monday through Friday from 9 a.m. to 4 p.m.
+The senior exhibit is funded by the Visual Arts Department and Student Research Grants and runs through June 11.
+The gallery is open Monday through Friday, 9 a.m. to 5 p.m.